-The use of lower doses and less hyper-osmolar contrast media reduces risk.
+Contrast type and dose: the use of lower doses and probably less hyper-osmolar contrast media are thought to reduce risk.

-If a patient is at increased risk, does this alter the balance of risk for doing/not doing the rest?
+Pragmatic approach: If a patient is at significantly increased risk, does this alter the balance of risk for doing/not doing the test?
 If not:

 - Warn the patient

-Acknowledgements: Angela Webster was the original main author for this page.
+Acknowledgements: Angela Webster was the original author for this page.
+Contrast nephropathy section rewritten by Htet Khin, April 2020.
 The last modified date is shown in the footer.